umicom-foundation/umicom-studio-ide/README.md

 UStudio — IDE/editor &amp; plugin host

-## Umicom Studio IDE — GTK4 Skeleton
+## Umicom Studio IDE (Code Editor & Content Creator) - Powered by Umicom Author Engine

-A minimal-but-real GTK4 skeleton for **umicom-studio-ide** with Meson as the primary build system.
+A minimal-but-real GTK4 GUI Desktop Application for **umicom-studio-ide** with Meson as the primary build system.
 It includes:

 - `GtkApplication` entry, an application window with a HeaderBar